EXCLUSIVE-Exxon to exit Equatorial Guinea amid wider Africa crude phaseout

 AGING OILFIELDS

-Exxon's oil output in Equatorial Guinea, a member of the Organization of the Petroleum Exporting Countries (OPEC), peaked at more than 300,000 barrels per day (bpd) eight years ago and has been declining since.
+Exxon's oil output in Equatorial Guinea, a member of the Organization of the Petroleum Exporting Countries (OPEC), peaked at more than 300,000 bpd eight years ago and has been declining since.
 Exxon has been trying to sell its Zafiro operation since 2020.
 The company last year pumped about 45,000 bpd in Equatorial Guinea, out of the country's total production of 93,000 bpd.

-Africa is struggling to meet OPEC quotas due to the lack of investments in crude production.
-Output from its top two producers - OPEC-members Angola and Nigeria - sank by a third to 2.1 million bpd in October from 3.2 million bpd in 2019.
-Since 2013, it has declined 41%.

 The region's share of oil cash flows also is falling, a study by consultancy Deloitte found.
 For Middle East and African oil producers, cash has dwindled to 30% of global flows in the last two years, from 50% between 2010 and 2020.